The EU’s country-by-country reporting rules in short

 c. has more than 50 employees.

 In short, in-scope companies – whether private or public – will have to publicly disclose the following information: revenue; profits; taxes, accrued and paid; number of employees; and value of assets.
-This information, based on consolidated accounts, will be disclosed for each of the EU countries where a company operates and will be aggregated for non-EU countries into one line, except for operations in listed tax havens, which will have to be disclosed separately.
-The specific mechanisms for reporting will differ from country to country within the EU, and will only be disclosed in national legislation in the coming months, but may include reporting within existing annual and corporate reports, or require a standalone report.
+This information, based on consolidated accounts, will be made public for each of the EU countries where a company operates and will be aggregated for non-EU countries into one line, except for operations in listed tax havens, which will have to be disclosed separately.
+The specific mechanisms for reporting will differ from country to country within the EU and will only be disclosed in national legislation in the coming months.
+They may include reporting within existing annual and corporate reports or require a standalone report.

 What it means for companies